abmarnie/godot-architecture-organization-advice/README.md

 - **Scene-Based Assets Folder**:  Organize scenes and their resources in an `assets/` folder.
 Each scene should have it's own exclusive folder which contains itself and it's exclusive resources.
     - **Inherited Scene Folders**: Nest folders for inherited scenes within their base scene's folder.
     - **Scene Type Specific Resources**: Store commonly used resources for a specific scene type in a central folder, with subfolders for each owning scene.
 Avoid excessive nesting though.
-    - **Globally Shared Resources**: Place general resources used by many different types of scenes in sibling folders, like `shaders/`.
+    - **Globally Shared Resources**: Place general resources used by many different types of scenes in sibling folders, in a folder named after that resource's data type.
+For example, put `.shader` files in a `shaders/` folder.

 Here is an ASCII art example:
 ```bash